 - (a) SRT membership is voluntary.
 The Chief of Investigations determines team membership and may remove members from the team without appeal.
-Members shall be available to respond to team callouts as needed. - (b) The SRT operates under the direction of two Division Commander(s) (SRT Commander(s)) designated by the Chief of Investigations.
-The team leadership shall include the two SRT Commander(s) and Senior District Attorney Investigators designated as Team Leader by the SRT Commander(s).
+Members shall be available to respond to team callouts as needed. - (b) The SRT operates under the direction of a Division Commander designated by the Chief of Investigations.
+The team leadership shall include the SRT Commander designated as an Incident Commander and SRT member designated as Team Leader by the SRT Commander(s).
 The team will operate under the direction of a Team Leader in the event the SRT Commander(s) is unavailable.
-If necessary, the Chief of Investigations may designate one of the team members as an incident Officer in Charge. - (c) Investigators interested in SRT membership should submit a memo of interest to the Chief of Investigations.
-Team membership requires successful completion of a physical agility exam.
-The physical agility exam consists of: - 1.
+If necessary, the Chief of Investigations may designate one of the team members as an incident Officer in Charge. - (c) Investigators interested in SRT membership should submit a memo of interest to the designated Commander of SRT. - (d) Team membership requires successful completion of a physical exam; to be determined by the SRT Commander(s), and the needs of the team.
+The physical standard exam may consist of: - 1.
 99 yard timed obstacle agility course - 2.
-165 pound dummy body drag for 32 feet - 3.
-500 yard timed run
+165 pound dummy body drag for 32 feet